intuited/odfit/README.txt

     There will be additional ambiguities in dumps from files containing members with identical filenames.

--   I haven't yet checked to see if the order of members of an odf file is stable.
+-   The order of members in an odf is not stable: this is to say that it may change from save to save.
-    ``odfit`` currently does not sort the members before outputting them: member output is done in archive file order.
-    This means that comparison of dumps of equivalent documents may end up showing significant differences.
+    To ensure consistency, the ``--sort`` option should be used.

 -   There are many performance optimizations which could be put in place, particularly if the script were to be reworked as a diff routine.